Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Background

+The concept of neural network modularity is developed using ideas from graph theory and the community detection \cite{b8, b17, b18}.
+As fully-connected neural networks are analogous to directed acyclic graphs, the same application of modularity detection and measurement can be applied.
+In this case, neurons are represented as nodes and connections between neurons as edges.
+The degree of modularity of a network can be measured by its Q-Score \cite{b8, b19}.
+Q-Score is obtained by maximising the Q function by partitioning the set of all network neurons into disjoint sets (i.e modules) that have high inter-connectivity but low connectivity between modules.
+Q-score is defined as:

-and K is the number of modules, L is the number of edges, $l_s$ is the number of edges within module s, $d_s$ is the sum of node degrees in s.
-A close approximation of the optimal Q-Score is used, as direct calculation is a NP-Hard problem \cite{brandes2006maximizing}.
-Intuitively, maximising the Q-Score will calculate the optimal groupings of modules in the graph, and this maximal score determines the network modularity.
+where $K$ is the number of modules, $L$ is the number of edges, $l_s$ is the number of edges within module s, and $d_s$ is the sum of the degree of each graph nodes in s.
+The $Q$ function is bounded by $[0,1]$, with 0 corresponding to no modularity and 1 being maximum modularity.
+Direct calculation of Q-score is an NP-Hard problem \cite{b20}, so a close approximation of the optimal Q-Score is computed using Newman's method \cite{b8}.
+Intuitively, maximising the Q-Score will find optimal groupings of neurons into modules with high connectivity, and this maximal score determines the network modularity.